 - ANT 215 Sex, Gender, & Culture

 - ANT 235 Cultures of Latin America

 Foreign Language, Literature, & Culture

 At least FOUR courses in literature and/or culture in a foreign language, of which at least TWO must be 400-level seminars.
-(For students who choose to focus on Japanese or Chinese Studies, adjustments may be made in this requirement, allowing more courses to be taken in English.)
+(For students who choose to focus on Chinese Studies, adjustments may be made in this requirement, allowing more courses to be taken in English.)

 - THREE other courses chosen in consultation with the adviser from the ILC course listings and/or the course offerings of other departments as appropriate to the focus of the student’s program.